adnanmirza1/quill-js-rails-adnan/README.md

 ```
 here, @article is the model name and body is column name which can be either text field or string.

-Add active storage and  Quill to your manifest in app/assets/javascripts/application.js:

 Install active storage in your rails app (for using images with your quill js editor)

 ```